Patch-Based Binary Segmentation

 Evaluate the trained model on the validation set using sliding-window patch inference.

-Metrics: - DSC: Dice score - overlap similarity (higher = better) - HD95: 95th percentile Hausdorff distance in voxels (lower = better) - Sens: Sensitivity - true positive rate (higher = better) - LDR: Lesion detection rate (higher = better) - RVE: Relative volume error (0 = optimal, + = over-seg, - = under-seg)
+Metrics: - DSC: Dice score, overlap similarity (higher = better) - HD95: 95th percentile Hausdorff distance in mm (lower = better) - Sens: Sensitivity, the true-positive rate (higher = better) - LDR: Lesion detection rate (higher = better) - RVE: Relative volume error (0 = optimal, + = over-seg, - = under-seg)

 val_subjects = dls.valid.subjects_dataset